ForgeRock/end-user-ui/README.md

 <a name="testing"></a>
 ## Testing

-- Run tests with npm: `npm test`
+- Run tests with npm: `npm run test:unit`

-Running tests provides a console display with test results and generates a viewable testing result report for browser display `test/unit/coverage/lcov-report`.

-- Run tests for browser debugging: `npm run unit:watch`

-This command runs two copies of the tests - one in the phantom JS headless browser and another at `localhost:9876` that can be used to watch or debug on your local browser.

 <a name="testing-tools"></a>
 ## Testing tools